dfint/df-steam-hook-rs/README.md

 ## Installation

 The recommended way of installation is using of the [installer](https://github.com/dfint/installer).
-It will install the hook, all needed configs, font, etc.
+It will install the hook, all needed configs, font, translation csv file etc.

 ## Manual build